NIJ-Certified Trauma Plates: What Are They, and Why Are They Important?

 Elite Armor Hard Armor plates

-Choosing the right protection
+Choosing the Right Protection

 When choosing hard armor, it is important to consider:

-• The threats you expect to encounter.
+• The threats you expect to face.

 • Weight and comfort.

-• The lifespan and certification of the plate.
+• The plate's lifespan and certification.

 Materials in Trauma Plates